williamlegotyler/classicube-shaders-EXTENDED/README.md

 10) on the "texture search options" click the + icon and navigate to the "reshade-shaders\textures\" folder.

-11) in the effects tab enable "cshade motionblur", "ppfx godrays", "magicbloom", "lightroom".
+11) in the effects tab enable "cshade motionblur", "ppfx godrays", "magicbloom", "lightroom" and if you want "reflectivebumpmapping".

 12) enjoy your shaders!